 While there have been mixed viewpoints from experts, the most recently accepted theory is that early introduction of top allergens by ingesting small amounts could help to prevent the development of allergy.
 What could be problematic, however, is topical exposure to allergenic foods, especially through broken skin (like cuts or eczema).
 (20)

 Children who have food allergies are as much as four times more likely to have other conditions related with allergies (like asthma, skin conditions, and seasonal allergies), than children who have no food allergies.
-(21)
+(21) [tweet_quote]The most important way to determine how to introduce allergenic foods to your child is to speak to their pediatrician.[/tweet_quote]

 The most important way to determine how to introduce allergenic foods to your child is to speak to their pediatrician.
 Recommendations could change based on family history (i.e. whether you or someone else in your family has an IgE food allergy), the health of the child (presence of eczema, colic, or other similar issues that could be linked to allergic reactions), and their exposures to gut-altering things like antibiotics and NSAIDs, which can alter the way that the immune system responds.